IonicaBizau/github-contributions/README.md

 GitHub Contributions
 ====================

-A simple application that generates a repository that being added into your GitHub account creates a nice contributions graph.
+A simple application that generates a repository that being added into your GitHub account creates a nice contributions calendar.

 Installation
 ------------